commercialhaskell/stack/Downloads.md

 * Extract the `stack` executable somewhere on your `$PATH`  (see [Path section below](#path))
 * Now you can run `stack` from the terminal.

-Tested on Fedora 20: make sure to install the following packages `sudo yum install perl make automake gcc gmp-devel`
+Tested on Fedora 20: make sure to install the following packages `sudo yum install perl make automake gcc gmp-devel`.
+For Gentoo users, make sure to have the `ncurses` package with `USE=tinfo` (without it, stack will not be able to install GHC).

 ## Path